huynhhoc/store_malicious/README.md

 # Description

-The Store Malicious is a command-line application designed to efficiently process and store malicious Indicators of Compromise (IOCs) from specified data sources on the Internet into a relational database.
+The ``ioc_processor`` is a command-line application designed to efficiently process and store malicious Indicators of Compromise (IOCs) from specified data sources on the Internet into a relational database.
 The primary purpose is to collect and manage both IP addresses and URLs, associating them with their respective data sources.

 # Database Schema